Need Last-Minute Holiday Fulfillment? Get Started Quickly With a 3PL

 When you request a quote from a 3PL, there are several key pieces of information you must be ready to share with them to expedite the process.
 This includes:

-- Product details: How many SKUs you need stored, each product’s weight and dimensions (length, width, and height to calculate dimensional weight and determine whether they need a pallet, shelf, or bin); if they contain hazardous materials or are classified as dangerous goods
+- Product details: How many SKUs you need stored, each product’s weight and dimensions (length, width, and height to calculate dimensional weight and determine whether they need a pallet, shelf, or bin); if they contain hazardous materials or are classified as HAZMAT or dangerous goods

 - Packaging: If you will use the 3PL’s plain materials or your own custom branded boxes; if you prefer boxes or poly mailers; if you need kitting and assembly services; if you will offer bundles